-WAPF is a project of Family Reunion, a 501(c)3, tax exempt, non profit organization, that educates the public, media, and policy makers on issues relating to paternity fraud.
+WAPF is a 501(c)(3), tax exempt, non-profit organization, that educates the public, media, and policy makers on issues relating to paternity fraud.

-Paternity Fraud has devastating effects (not only on men) but the women in their lives; their spouses, girlfriends, mothers, aunts, grandmothers, relatives, and especially on children.
-Women who were lied to about who their biological fathers is --- are also paternity fraud victims.
-People tend to think of "paternity fraud" as just a men's issue but our members are both "women" and "men" negatively affected by this issue.
+Paternity Fraud has devastating effects on (not only men), but the children and women in their lives as well, including; spouses, girlfriends, mothers, aunts, grandmothers, and other relatives.
+Women who were lied to about the identity of their father are also paternity fraud victims.
+People tend to think of paternity fraud as just a men's issue but our members are both women and men negatively affected by this issue.

-For centuries, in marital situations courts have followed a rule known as the “presumption of paternity” which was a substitute for the truth at a time when the truth could not be obtained.
-As a result, men become the legal father of any child born to his wife during their marriage.
+For centuries, in marital situations courts have followed a rule known as the “presumption of paternity,” which was a substitute for the truth at a time when the truth could not be obtained.
+As a result, a man becomes the legal father of any child born to his wife during their marriage.
 Despite scientific advances and case law that supports the use of DNA tests, the presumption of paternity remains in practice even today.
-When the wife has an affair or becomes pregnant when she is separated from her husband (but still legally married) --- many men fall into the trap of thinking that they do not have to do anything because the child is clearly not their biological child.
+When the wife has an affair, or becomes pregnant while she is still legally married but separated from her husband -- many men fall into the trap of thinking that they do not have to do anything because the child is clearly not their biological child.
 This is an unfortunate misconception.
-If paternity isn't contested immediately (before the statute of limitations) there will be little chance of a husband getting out of paying child support.
+If paternity is not contested immediately (before the statute of limitations) there will be little chance of a husband getting out of paying child support.
 Even in the cases where women truthfully disclosed who the father is, and DNA testing proved the husband is "not the father," the courts would not release the husband from paying child support.
 We support the use of DNA testing and that presumptions and limitations that were useful in the pre-DNA era should give way to truth and justice today.

 The true impact of paternity fraud goes far beyond child support and federal funding.
-For children facing life-threatening illnesses, such as cancers requiring bone-marrow transplants or other medical emergencies requiring blood transfusions — knowing one’s biological heritage can be a matter of life and death.
+For children facing life-threatening illnesses, such as cancer requiring bone-marrow transplants or other medical emergencies requiring blood transfusions, — knowledge of biological heritage can be a matter of life and death.

 The emotional nature of this issue clouds the patent reality that paternity fraud is a crime and must be treated as such.
 Children are the real victims in paternity fraud.
-As a society, we promote the importance of children’s best interests, as we should, they are both the most vulnerable and arguably the most important assets in society — and yet it should never be a sufficient argument to say that it is in the best interest of any child to perpetuate a fraud.
+As a society, we promote the importance of children’s best interests.
+They are both the most vulnerable and arguably the most important assets in society; however, it should never be a sufficient argument to say that it is in the best interest of any child to perpetuate a fraud.
 It is our position that honoring the truth serves the best interests of children, families, and society.